Wondering how to survive the abysmal void between the play-offs and the World Cup? You are so in luck.

 United Koreans of Japan 0 Western Armenia 0

-First up, I met fellow Dulwich Hamlet fans Pompey Dunc and Dodger at the midday kick off at Carshalton’s lovely little ground, between United Korean of Japan (Koreans living in Japan, who are united) and Western Armenia (indigenous Armenians in a bit of Turkey that used to be Armenia).
+First up, I met fellow Dulwich Hamlet fans Pompey Dunc and Dodger at the midday kick off at Carshalton’s lovely little ground, between United Koreans of Japan (Koreans living in Japan, who are united) and Western Armenia (indigenous Armenians in a bit of Turkey that used to be Armenia).

 It turned out to be a textbook battle between big, strong lads against a small, mobile outfit, but ended goalless.
 The Koreans were the happier of the two, coming over to thank the crowd for their support, while the Armenians trudged off grumpily.
 But we may have been the happiest of all, having compensated for the lack of goals with a couple of fine golden ales from the club bar.